momor666/Android/tdd-project-template/README.md

-Add description of the project template
+Add description of the project template.